 Why I Made This Recipe

-So naturally I HAD to give this recipe its own post on the blog and share it with you.
-This is dairy-free, egg-free, gluten-free, nut-free, and soy free and ticks all the boxes for an allergy-friendly classic buttercream.
+So naturally, I HAD to give this recipe its own post on the blog and share it with you.
+This is dairy-free, egg-free, gluten-free, nut-free, and soy-free and ticks all the boxes for an allergy-friendly classic buttercream.

-Using just 3 ingredients, this buttercream is easy to make and versatile to use with a multitude of desserts.
-It is silky smooth, full of flavour and takes just 5 minutes to make.
 A great recipe to have in your collection.
 Honestly, if you love coffee, you are going to be obsessed with this buttercream!

 Ingredients and Substitutions